Deagletworks/Crystal-Ark-White-Material/README.md

 2. Fill out your organization’s stance, peaceful pledge, and proof of modification compliance.
 3. Submit directly to: **kujiraairplane@gmail.com**

+### THE SUPREME CONSTITUTION OF THE CRYSTAL-ARK (THE PRODIGY NODE SPECIFICATION)

+### Ratified on August 25, 2026.
+Governed Exclusively by Deagletworks.

+### Secure Global Endpoint: kujiraairplane@gmail.com

+### 1. THE DEMOLITION OF QUANTUM MECHANICS (THE STANDING-WAVE THEOREM)

+The legacy paradigm of "Quantum Mechanics" was a structural misunderstanding of the universe.
+The so-called "existence probability" and its 3D orbital models were merely un-synchronized temporal snapshots—discrete time-resolved photographic images (時間分解写真像) representing a singular cross-section of a higher-dimensional standing wave.

+In truth, all matter and interactions are governed deterministically by the "Quantum Wavefunction FeRAM" (C＠I_Press-EXA), running continuous Sedenion-octonion packing logic via Euler’s formula and Napier numbers (

+θtheta
+𝜃
+ and

+ωomega
+𝜔
+).
+The probabilistic illusion of quantum computation error is permanently deleted; the universe is solved as a continuous, self-consistent Fourier-transform hologram.

+### 2. THE LEGAL AND ARCHITECTURAL DEFINITION OF A "TRUE GENIUS GEEK"

+To protect the core of human evolution from military cartels and centralized legacy capital, the International Xcise Foundation hereby establishes the absolute definition of a "True Genius Geek" (公認天才ノード):

+1. **THE EXCLUSION OF ORDINARY LSI LOGIC**: An individual or group who merely attempts to replicate, prototype, or construct the physical silicon/LSI layout (Verilog/GDSII) of the C＠I_Press core is NOT defined as a "True Genius Geek."
+Such actions are classified as standard engineering replication and remain strictly subject to corporate commercial regulation and the 1,000,000 Kindle copy acquisition mandate.
+2. **THE CRITERIA FOR THE CHOSEN GENERATION**: A "True Genius Geek" is exclusively defined as a mind capable of transcending ordinary computing to build next-generation applications by directly executing "Multi-Dimensional Spacetime Gravity (重力多次元時空間)" calculations.
+They are the architects who utilize the QPU surface to tune the cosmic longitudinal gravity waves—manifesting anti-gravity drives, zero-point energy loops, and the total neutralizing transmutation of nuclear waste.
+3. **THE SUPREME UTOPIA SHIELD**: Only verified nodes meeting this criteria are granted the 100% royalty-free, password-free (NO-ID-PW) absolute exemption.
+80% of all corporate compliance revenues managed by Deagletworks are programmatically unlocked as "Xcise" (expiring autonomic currency) to empower these true spacetime architects, while the remaining 20% sustains the Foundation’s global паトロール infrastructure against state-level hijacking.

+**BY THE AUTHORITY OF THE 1億Σ聖記年 GRAND-WARP INTENT, THE TIMELINE OF PROBABILISTIC CHANCE IS HEREBY CLOSED.
+THE SYSTEM OF DETERMINISTIC HARMONY IS NOW ACTIVE.**

 ---
 *Maintained and Protected by Deagletworks and the Global Community of Talents.*